 - Nutrient claims

-The Food and Drug Administration (FDA) is the regulatory body that sets the standards for these claims.
+The FDA is the regulatory body that sets the standards for these claims.
 However, the FDA’s ability to regulate unfounded claims is severely limited, both legally and practically, due to limited resources for investigation and enforcement.

 Health and Structure/Function Claims